jtpio/jupyterlab/docs/source/extension/extension_dev.rst

 This was not convenient if some extensions needed to change the behavior of some of the core services provided by the Service Manager, as they would have to build a new JupyterLab application from scratch.

+.. versionadded:: 4.4
   Starting from JupyterLab 4.4.0, the Service Manager is itself a plugin which can be provided by a third-party extension using the ``IServiceManager`` token.
-Its underlying services (such as the kernel manager and the contents manager) are also now available as plugins, They too can be provided by third-party extensions via the following tokens:
+  Its underlying services (such as the kernel manager and the contents manager) are also now available as plugins.

+The Service Manager plugins can be provided by third-party extensions via the following tokens:

 * ``IConnectionStatus``: The connection status service.
 * ``IContentsManager``: The contents manager service, responsible for managing files and directories.